wp-plugins/zencache/readme.txt

 == Changelog ==

+= v150626 =

+- **Restructured Codebase**: The entire ZenCache codebase has been restructured to improve performance, enhance flexibility, and make it easier to build in new features!
+- **New Feature!** The free version of ZenCache now supports several new options that were previously only available in the Pro version.
+You can now toggle the Auto-Clear Cache routines for the Home Page, Posts Page, Author Page, Category Archives, Tag Archives, Custom Term Archives, RSS/RDF/Atom Feeds, and XML Sitemaps.
+This gives you more control over exactly when ZenCache purges the cache for these parts of your site.
+See _ZenCache → Plugin Options → Clearing the Cache_ for further details.
+- **New Feature!** URI Exclusion Patterns are now available in ZenCache Lite!
+This previously Pro-only feature is now available in the free version of ZenCache and allows you to exclude a list of URIs from being cached by ZenCache.
+See _ZenCache → Plugin Options → URI Exclusion Patterns_ for further details.
+- **New Feature!** HTTP Referrer Exclusion Patterns are now available in ZenCache Lite!
+This previously Pro-only feature is now available in the free version of ZenCache and allows you to define a list of referring URLs or domains that send you traffic.
+When ZenCache sees a request coming from one of those URLs or domains, it will not cache that particular request.
+See _ZenCache → Plugin Options → HTTP Referrer Exclusion Patterns_ for further details.
+- **New Pro Feature!**: HTML Compression now supports compressing JSON (in addition to the already supported HTML, JavaScript, and CSS compression).
+Props @jaswsinc.
+See [Issue #469](https://github.com/websharks/zencache/issues/469).
+- **New Pro Feature!**: Static CDN Filters now supports multiple CDN hostnames.
+This allows you to configure more than one CDN hostname, also referred to as Domain Sharding.
+This makes it possible for site owners to work around web browser concurrency limits, allowing the browser to download many resources simultaneously, which increases overall speed.
+Props to @isaumya and @jaswsinc.
+See [Issue #468](https://github.com/websharks/zencache/issues/468).
+- **Enhancement** (Pro): Static CDN Filters now includes proper support for WordPress Multisite Networks, including support for subdomains (full support for Domain Mapping coming in the next release).
+If you're running a WordPress Multisite Network and want to configure a CDN, see [this KB Article](http://zencache.com/kb-article/static-cdn-filters-for-wordpress-multisite-networks/) for further details.
+- **Enhancement** (Pro): Static CDN Filters now also apply to any static files that are referenced inside CSS files.
+Props @jaswsinc.
+See [Issue #461](https://github.com/websharks/zencache/issues/461).
+- **Enhancement**: Completed a major restructure of the entire codebase to improve modularity and dependency management.
+Props @jaswsinc.
+- **Enhancement** (Pro): Static CDN Filters now supports the ability to configure separate CDN hostname(s) for each domain (or subdomain) that you run in a WordPress Multisite Network.
+Props @jaswsinc.
+See [Issue #475](https://github.com/websharks/zencache/issues/475).
+- **Enhancement** (Pro): Static CDN Filters now support subdomains when ZenCache is running inside a WordPress Multisite Network.
+Props @jaswsinc.
+See [Issue #439](https://github.com/websharks/zencache/issues/439).
+- **Bug Fix** (Pro): Static CDN Filters were not being applied to the primary site on WP Multisite installations that used subdomains.
+Props to @isaumya for discovering this bug.
+See [Issue #470](https://github.com/websharks/zencache/issues/470).

 = v150409 =

 - **Enhancement (includes improved CloudFlare support)**: Improvements to IP address detection, including added support for CloudFlare IP forwarding, multiple IPs in a single header, and the ability to customize the lookup order and/or add/remove sources that are searched when looking for the current IP address.
 It's also possible to revert to the old IP address detection behavior (see [How do I customize remote IP detection?](http://zencache.com/kb-article/how-do-i-customize-ip-address-detection/)).
 Props @jaswsinc.
 [Issue #449](https://github.com/websharks/zencache/pull/449)